Is It Closed or Close?

 Do You Want To Know More?

-Instruction in what our Church teaches begins in August and January each year.
-These classes meet from noon to 1:30 PM on Sundays.
-The class takes about 14 weeks to complete.
+Instruction in what this independent, confessional, Lutheran church teaches usually begins in September and February each year.
+These classes meet from 12:15 to 1:45 PM on Sundays.
+The class takes about 15 weeks to complete.
 All with questions, a desire to know more, or who think they might like to join our fellowship are encouraged to attend.